KeychainMDIP/kc/doc/CLI-user-manual/README.md

   sh node-start.sh
   ```

+  > [!NOTE]
+  >
+  > The first time you spin up an MDIP node it may take several minutes.
+MDIP can register DIDs on several blockchain ledgers, which requires an import of their current state.

 ## Components of an MDIP node

 Inspecting the `dc-bts.yml` file reveals several containers that house individual components of your MDIP node.